 Enthusiastic apprentices who enjoy learning

-In 2019, Shanice began her Business Administration apprenticeship with Ashridge Group.
+Not long after Isaac joined Ashridge, Shanice began her Business Administration apprenticeship with the company.
 Described as “quiet” at first by Mark, Shanice took over a multi-purpose role covering all kinds of aspects within the business, from HR to social media.

 Young people can bring a fresh dynamic to a business, as Mark explains.
 “People from older generations may have a particular way of doing things, so it’s good to see how the younger generation tackle the same challenges.
 Their fresh thinking can help us sell our services in new ways and attract more younger people to work with us.
 It can also be educational for business owners, certainly in terms of incorporating new software into the business.”